rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/GrilledPineappleAvocadoSalsa.rst

 Directions
 ----------

-1. Place the pineapple spears on the grill for 1-2 minutes until they slightly char.
-Remove from the grill and chop and add to a medium sized bowl.
-Add the tomatoes, red onion, avocados, cilantro and lime juice.
+1. Grill the pineapple spears until slightly charred, 1-2 minutes.
+Chop and add to a medium bowl.
+Stir in the tomatoes, red onion, avocados, cilantro and lime juice.